Great Tibet Tour Logo GREAT TIBET TOUR ®

 • Nyingchi Peach Bloosom Festival

-With the lowest elevation in Tibet, Nyingchi has the same stunning scenery as Switzerland.
-Especially during March and April, the peach flowers are blossoming in the mountain.
+During March and April, the peach flowers in Nyingchi are blossoming in the mountains.
 Do you want a journey to the most romantic place in Tibet?

 Recommended Tour Packages